The OSCP certification and exam [updated 2021]

 Possession of a current certification can also be verified by emailing a request to firstname.lastname@example.org, including the full name and OSID or student Certification ID.

-Is the OSCP certification worth the effort?
+Is taking the OSCP worth the time and effort?

-The OSCP credential is becoming a respected and sought-after designation within the information security realm, thanks to its unique way of testing applicants that really targets their technical ability.
-Unlike many other related certifications, OSCP is truly 100 percent hands-on, so it is extremely valuable to employers looking for professionals who not only have a solid theory background but the practical skills necessary to identify weaknesses in their IT environment.
+The OSCP credential is becoming a respected and sought-after designation within the information security realm, thanks to its unique way of testing applicants that targets their technical ability.
+Unlike many other related certifications, OSCP is truly 100 percent hands-on, so it is extremely valuable to employers looking for professionals who not only have a solid theoretical background but the practical skills necessary to identify weaknesses in their IT environment.

 Who should earn the OSCP certification?